AnnaKhadisova/-Master-Thesis-Road-Width-Estimation/README.md

 3) YOLO weights
 model = YOLO("path/to/your/best.pt")

-In the repository two files with weights are uploaded.
+The weights for image segmentation step can be found at the link: https://drive.google.com/drive/folders/1g6qCICzm_CGvVxRfrcVy3APa4fSSifPI?usp=drive_link.
 For the road width estimation pipeline please use best.pt file.
-Another weights best_mapillary_vistas.pt are the weights to detect lane markings and crosswalks
+Another weights best_mapillary_vistas.pt are the weights to detect lane markings and crosswalks (ablation study).

 4) Output Resolution (out_w, out_h)
 This must match the resolution used by the Depth Anything model.